my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, reading and running.

+### Aziz Muslim
+-I'm a programmer who stays in india
+-Looking to discover this world
+-My hobbies include watching movies,reading

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...